MAPLE: Self-Supervised Learning-Enhanced Nonlinear Dimensionality Reduction for Visual Analysis: Results

 $k$NN classification accuracy evaluates how well local neighborhoods preserve class identity and enables per-class analysis.
-For each data point, we predict its label via a weighted majority vote among its $k$ neighbors in the 2D layout \textcolor{diff}{($k = 10$)}.
+For each data point, we predict its label via a weighted majority vote among its $k$ neighbors in the 2D layout ($k = 10$).
 This approach yields per-class accuracy scores defined as the mean prediction accuracy within each class (\cref{tab:combined_results}), while the overall score corresponds to the global mean accuracy across all data points (\cref{tab:metrics}).
 MAPLE outperforms UMAP on overall per-dataset scores in \cref{tab:metrics}.
-To better understand these gains, we examine class-level performance in~\cref{tab:combined_results}.
+To better understand these gains, we examine class-level performance in \cref{tab:combined_results}.
 On Fashion-MNIST, improvements primarily arise from resolving overlaps among visually similar classes such as `Shirt' and `Coat', with gains of 5--10\%.
 A similar trend appears in the \textit{C. elegans} neuron dataset, where MAPLE achieves a global improvement exceeding 11\%.
 For specific chemosensory lineages (e.g., ADF and ASE), MAPLE more clearly separates distinct cell subtypes (see~\cref{fig:case}).
 In contrast, for the mechanosensory OLQ lineage, improved separation of specific subtypes increases fine-grained accuracy while reducing scores for broader groupings.
 This trade-off reflects MAPLE's tendency to resolve substructure rather than blur distinct cell types to preserve coarse lineage groupings.

 \textbf{Other observations.} \quad Regarding global class separability, MAPLE generally produces layouts with clearer margins between classes compared to UMAP.
-On global measures, both the Davies–Bouldin~\cite{vergani2018soft} and Calinski–Harabasz~\cite{calinski1974dendrite} scores compare within-cluster scatter against between-cluster separation, and they favor compact, well-separated clusters.
+On global measures, both the DB~\cite{vergani2018soft} and CH~\cite{calinski1974dendrite} scores compare within-cluster scatter against between-cluster separation, and they favor compact, well-separated clusters.
 MAPLE exhibits mixed performance compared to UMAP, depending on the data geometry.
 By revealing fine-grained classes, MAPLE often increases inter-class separation (thereby improving these scores); in some other cases, however, this increased resolution resulted in elongated structures that are penalized by these compactness-based measures.
 MAPLE also achieves higher Hausdorff distances~\cite{huttenlocher2002comparing, taha2015metrics} across all experiments.